Each time you access a page on the ka2ddo.org website, the webserver collects and logs the following information in order to serve your request:

 Information entered into the YAAC program is collected for the following purpose:

 Any such information entered into the YAAC program may be shared across the APRS networks without any expectation of privacy whatsoever, in compliance with the laws and regulations pertaining to and the general intent of the Amateur Radio service.

 Additionally, information provided to the YAAC program, to the ka2ddo.org website, or by email to the author may also be used for the following purposes:

-Note that third-party email and Internet service providers involved in delivering any of the above information could monitor any information sent to the ka2ddo.org website or its author's email account.
+Note that third-party email and Internet service providers involved in delivering any of the above information could monitor any information sent to and from the ka2ddo.org website or its author's email account.
 The ka2ddo.org author has no control over such third parties' monitoring practices and privacy policies, and accepts no responsibility for third-party actions.

 Webserver logs are kept indefinitely to support historical analysis of website usage, but typically not longer than 2 years.
-Similarly, requests for APRS-IS passcodes are stored indefinitely to protect the author against possible illegal usage of the issued passcode.
+Similarly, data supporting requests for APRS-IS passcodes are stored indefinitely to protect the author against possible illegal usage of the issued passcode.